Social security contributions

 - Income from lotteries, games, and draws organised by public bodies or entities that carry on social or welfare non-profit-making activities in other member states of the European Union and have the same business aims as the bodies or entities indicated above.

-The tax base for this special tax is the amount of the prize that exceeds the exempt amount.
-The tax rate for this tax is 20%, which is applied on the tax base referred to above minus any withholdings and advance payments applied and made.
+The tax base for this special tax is the amount of the prize that exceeds the tax-exempt amount.
+The tax rate is 20%, which is applied on the tax base minus any withholdings and advance payments applied.